UncategorizedInheritance Cases Involving Foreigners in Turkey

 This distinction affects the entire process, from determining inheritance shares to litigation strategy.

-• Obtaining a certificate of inheritance
+Obtaining a certificate of inheritance Civil Court of Peace Apostilled family document, translation

 How to Obtain a Certificate of Inheritance for Foreigners?

-• Translation of foreign official documents in accordance with the rules
+• Proper translation of foreign official documents

 • Apostille or consular certifications

-• Documents showing population and family ties
+• Documents proving civil registry and family ties

-is of great importance.
 Submitting incomplete or incorrect documents may prolong the process.

 In practice, foreign heirs may encounter various problems.
 The most common difficulties are as follows: